mohzulfikar/holy-text/linux.md

 ### Basic Command:

-- tee -> like t junction, save output stream to a file and forward it into next command as std input
+- tee => like t junction, save output stream to a file and forward it into next command as std input
-- tty -> print the file name of the terminal connected to standard input
+- tty => print the file name of the terminal connected to standard input
-- pwd -> print working directory
+- pwd => print working directory
-- xargs -> build and execute command lines from standard input
+- xargs => build and execute command lines from standard input
-- echo -> like print function in the other language
+- echo => like print function in the other language
-- cd -> change directory
+- cd => change directory
-- ls -> list directory contents
+- ls => list directory contents

+    demo:

-    demo: list directory & its file ft. braces expansion
+    list directory & its file ft. braces expansion,

-          ```ls {jan,feb,mar,apr,may,jun,jul,aug,sep,oct,nov,dec}_{2017..2022}```
+    ```bash
+    ls {jan,feb,mar,apr,may,jun,jul,aug,sep,oct,nov,dec}_{2017..2022}
+    ```

-    flag : -a list all including hidden file(s) & directories
+    flag :

-           -l list with detailed view/long listing format (permission, size, date, etc.)
+        -a list all including hidden file(s) & directories -l list with detailed view/long listing format (permission, size, date, etc.)
         -h human readable size (not in bytes)
         -F if directories have a tail '/'
         -R print recursively into subfolder

 ### Navigating :
 - touch -> make a file \